innobright/help.innobright.com/src/overview/why-denoise.rst

 This means we're able to give you unparalleled quality that denoising simply was not able to before.

 Unlike denoisers built into existing rendering software, we're not tied to specific vendors or pipelines.
+With polyplot pipelines using different rendering software, you don't need to settle for denoising only available with certain renderers, or quality of denoising output varying from different implementations.
+With Altus, you get a solution for your entire pipeline, with the ability to customize to your workflow.